akkorismeglesz/akkorismeglesz/README.md

 ## About me:
 - I am a first-year student in Germany and am studying business informatics.
-- I started to learn programming this year.
+- I started to learn programming last year.
 - I like coding websites and web apps.

 ## 👀 I’m interested in